epispot/epispot/README.md

 ![build-status](https://github.com/epispot/epispot/workflows/build/badge.svg?branch=master)
 <br><br>

-A tool for creating and testing epidemiological models faster than ever for the mathematical modeling of infectious diseases.
+A tool for creating and testing compartmental epidemiological models faster than ever for the mathematical modeling of infectious diseases.
 An idea from https://github.com/henrifroese/infectious_disease_modelling.

 <br>